 The sense of what a makes a fair reward is probably shaped by societal and social norms.
-When individuals consider the fairness of their reward they probably make comparisons to other careers and industries, other ways they could choose to allocate their time and effort.
-When an individual feels that their rewards are commensurate with their contributions, they will feel they are being fairly treated and will probably be motivated.
+When individuals consider the fairness of their reward they probably make comparisons to other careers and industries.
+These are sensible comparrisons as these are other ways they could choose to allocate their time and effort.
+When an individual feels that their rewards are commensurate with their contributions, they will feel they are being fairly treated.
+As a result, they will probably be motivated.

 Test 2: The equity of reward and peer reward

 The second test of equity that needs to be considered is the relationship between an individual’s return on contribution, and that for their peer group.
 This process of benchmarking is knows as social comparison.